elec-tronics/Scholar_Synopsis_AI/README.md

 # Research Paper Summarizer with RAG (LangChain + Watsonx)
+A Research Paper Summarizer powered by IBM Watsonx and ChromaDB, enabling users to upload PDFs and get concise summaries and answers to queries

 ## Overview
 This project is a Retrieval-Augmented Generation (RAG) based application built with LangChain that helps users quickly understand research papers.